 Greetings!
 It never hurts to save more money, and in this post, I'm going to go over how to save $10,000 in a year.
 There are many ways to save $10,000 in a year, and perhaps the best way to do it is by simply combining multiple ways all at once.

 Read on and learn how you can have a savings of $10,000 in 12 months' time.
 Here are 8 ways to save money that you can start doing immediately.

-Tackle Your Monthly Budget
+1. Update Your Monthly Budget

 First things first, let's look at your budget.
 What are you spending the most amount of money on every month?
 Can you cut that back?